Diagnosing lung cancer

 A computerised tomography (CT) scan is usually carried out after a chest X-ray.
+A CT scan uses X-rays and a computer to create detailed images of the inside of your body.

-A PET-CT scan (which stands for positron emission tomography-computerised tomography) may be carried out if the results of the CT scan show that you have cancer at an early stage.
+A PET-CT scan (which stands for positron emission tomography-computerised tomography) may be carried out if the results of the CT scan show you have cancer at an early stage.

 The PET-CT scan can show where there are active cancer cells.
 This can help with diagnosis and treatment.